amerinoj/raspi_tracker/README.md

 ```

 * [debug]

-Change the debug level from 'info' to 'debug' to enable debug output
+Change the debug level from 'info' to 'debug' to enable debug output.

 You can see the output debug on screen and the output is save in the file Client_Tracker_debug.txt defined under debug_file parameter
 ```
 debug_level = info